If you’re applying for a mortgage, then you will no doubt have to battle with the mortgage jargon that comes with it.

 The Bank of England’s base rate is the UK’s official rate of interest.
 It influences the rates of interest charged by different types of lenders.
 The Bank of England’s job is to keep the economy stable and the base rate, which the bank can increase or drop, is one of the tools it uses to do this.

 Your deposit is the amount of money you have ready to put towards buying your new home.
 The higher your deposit, the less you will need to borrow.
-Therefore, the higher your deposit, the less you will need to pay to borrow.
+Therefore, the higher your deposit, the lower your monthly payment on the amount you will need to borrow.

 Fixed rate mortgage